Skip to product information

 Upgrade to Bolt-In Hardware?

 In 2019, we came up with the first and only aftermarket 4500/5500 steering upgrade in the world.
-Now in June of 2024, we're improving this steering linkage even more by offering it as a fully bolt-in setup!
+In June of 2024, we improved this steering linkage even more by offering it as a fully bolt-in setup!
 The linkage is the same, using 2" OD x .250" wall DOM tube for the tie rod and 1.5" OD x .250" wall DOM tube for the drag link.
 Both bars are bent for clearance and better angles.
 We use 7/8" chromoly heims at the ends of both bars and include all of the hardware needed to install the linkage on your truck.
 Drill-out kits will need to drill the knuckles and pitman arm to a 7/8" bore, but if you choose the new bolt-in option, you do not need to drill anything at all.
 This setup is much stronger than the OEM linkage, the heims are safer and easier to replace than a standard TRE, and we use Grade 8 hardware to secure it all to your truck.
 If you want to run a steering stabilizer, you'll need to add our optional stabilizer clamp because there is not a provision on the tie rod to attach a stabilizer otherwise.

 The factory linkage is good, but if you're reading this you probably already realized that the factory tie rod ends are not great and they are expensive to replace.
 Add in the fact that the OEM parts can be backordered for months at a time, and you'll start to find a lot of value in our upgraded linkage.
 The only part of our steering linkage that will ever need to be replaced are the rod ends themselves, and they are only $40 each (as of June 2024).
 We typically see at least 5 years out of these heim joints in severe conditions before they need to be replaced, and replacing them can be done with basic hand tools in just a few minutes, without the need to realign the truck.
 Heims are much, much stronger than TREs and are much safer too.
 Since the heim is fully captured in place, even if it were to come apart (which they never do), the steering will still be intact.
 When a TRE comes apart (it happens fairly often), you are not able to steer the truck at all.